-Our future oil and natural gas reserves and production, and therefore our cash flow, will be highly dependent on our success in exploiting our reserves base and acquiring additional reserves.
+Our future oil and natural gas reserves and production, and therefore our cash flow from operating activities, will be highly dependent on our success in exploiting our reserves base and acquiring additional reserves.
 The business of exploring for, developing or acquiring reserves is capital intensive.
 If external sources of capital become limited or unavailable on commercially reasonable terms, our ability to make the necessary capital investments to maintain or expand our oil and natural gas reserves may be impaired.

-There is no assurance we will be successful in developing additional reserves or acquiring additional reserves at acceptable costs.
-Without these reserves additions, our reserves will deplete and as a consequence production from and the average reserves life of our properties will decline, which may result in a reduction in the value of our Common Shares.
+There is no assurance we will be successful in developing our reserves or acquiring additional reserves at acceptable costs.
+Without these reserves additions, our reserves will deplete and as a consequence production from and the average reserve life of our properties will decline, which may adversely affect the value of our outstanding securities.